What Every Business Should Know About Their Website

 I work with companies and individuals all over the world to develop effective websites and one thing I see time and time again is a struggle with tracking down key website credentials.
 This makes it problematic to work on existing projects, launch new projects and tackle tasks like switching hosting companies.

-What information should you make sure you have handy about your, or your company’s, website?
+To avoid finding yourself in that unfortunate situation, what information should you make sure you have handy about your, or your company’s, website?

 Know Your Domain Registrar